-Please Note: The EPA established the National RMP Program (the program then became the National Radon Proficiency Program (RPP), which was closed on 9/30/98) under the Indoor Radon Abatement Act of 1988 (IRAA), was to enable participants to demonstrate their proficiency at measuring radon and radon decay product concentrations.
-One condition of successful participation in the former RPP was that the total error of any individual device (including both errors in precision and accuracy) be within ±25 percent of the "true" radon or radon decay product concentration at or above 4 pCi/L.
+The EPA established the National RMP Program to enable participants to demonstrate their proficiency at measuring radon and radon decay product concentrations.
+One condition of successful participation in this Program is that the total error of any individual device (including both errors in precision and accuracy) be within ± 25 percent of the "true" radon or radon decay product concentration at or above 4 pCi/L. For further information, please contact: